 Then it happened: in 2011 Season of the Harvest went ballistic on the charts, and that year I sold or gave away for promotions roughly 150,000 books and made as much in the span of six months from my royalties as I would from my senior grade Federal salary for the entire year.
 After a lot of thought, I decided to make a major course change in life: I resigned my position and took up writing full time.
 Shortly after that, we moved from our long-time home in Maryland to Sarasota, Florida, which is a slice of tropical paradise.

-Ironically, after nearly six years of working as an author, I made the decision to go back to my old day job.
+Ironically, after nearly six years of working as an author and a number of books later, I made the decision to go back to my old day job.
 Many might think I was insane to do so, but I discovered that being a full-time author can be an extremely lonely pursuit, particularly for someone who’s spent his entire adult life working as part of a dynamic team.
 I also discovered that worrying about book sales has a very corrosive effect on my creative process, and I simply wasn’t enjoying writing anymore.
 So now I have the best of both worlds, at least for me: I serve my country by day, and don my mask and cape to become a purveyor of fiction stories by night (and weekends).
+I’ve also developed a passion for cooking and an addiction to the stock market, along with a long-time love affair with RVing and travel in general, so I’ll be torturing you with tales of those interests as we go along.

 So, my friend, that’s “about me” in a nutshell.
 I hope you enjoy my storytelling, and if you haven’t already, I invite you to check out some of the books I offer for free to get new readers hooked.
 Enjoy!